Does EU REACH Apply to Your Company?

 Fragrance released from scented products

-REACH Obligations for Articles Without Intended Release
+REACH Duties for Articles Without Intended Release

 The article is placed on the EU market